VRCFury/VRCFury/README.md

 Automatically creates an animation for your avatar's breathing cycle.
 Provide either a gameobject (which will be scaled between the provided "min" and "max" scale), or a blendshape, which will be animated between 0 and 1.

+### Emote Manager

+Automatically manages the emotes in the Action Layer.
+Custom standing, sitting, and AFK animations can be set, or else the default proxy animations will be used.
+Any number of both standing and sitting emotes can be set.
+Click the "Reset to VRC Defaults" button to populate the Manager with the 16 default VRC emotes

+Options for each Emote

+`Name`

+The name as it will apear in the menu.

+`Clip`

+The animation for the emote.

+`VRCEmote Value`

+Specify which value of VRCEmote should correspond to the emote.
+If left at the default of 0, the Manager will automatically assign it a dynamic value.
+No two emotes can have the same `VRCEmote Value`.

+`Is Toggle`

+If checked, the menu item created will be a toggle.
+If unchecked, the menu item will be a button.

+`Has Reset`

+If checked, a `Reset Animation` can be set, which will play when exiting the emote (such as the default get up animation playing after the default die animation).

+`Has Exit Time`

+If checked, an `Exit Time` can be set, which specifies how long the emote should play at minimum.

 ### Full Controller

 This is usually only useful for prefab artists.
 Provide a controller, menu, and params, and it will be merged into your client's avatar automatically.
 If you're working on your own avatar, you should usually just add these things to your avatar's own controller, menu, and params instead.